A Surprising Christmas Tradition

 The odd story involves the leader of the expedition that excavated the [Tutankamen] tomb, the British archaeologist and Egyptologist Howard Carter, whose discovery of King Tut’s tomb made him an overnight celebrity.
 Although Carter seems to have escaped the supposed curse relatively intact, never having any particular misfortune and dying over a decade later in 1939 after a healthy life, one of his best friends, Sir Bruce Ingram wasn’t as lucky.
 At some point Ingram was gifted a mummified hand for use as a paper weight…

-So far, those are the best – or at least most interesting – news articles for this month.
+So far, those are the best – or at least most interesting – news articles in recent months.
 Check this page regularly for updates.

 Or, follow me at Twitter, where I post these and other paranormal-ish links as I find them.
 Or, add me at Facebook (Fiona Broome News) where I share my own news, plus news topics that interest me the most.